Zhao Erxun

-Zhao Erxun (23 May 1844 – 3 September 1927), courtesy name Cishan, art name Wubu, was a Chinese political and military officeholder who lived in the late Qing dynasty.
+Zhao Erxun (23 May 1844 – 3 September 1927), courtesy name Cishan, art name Wubu, was a Chinese political and military officeholder who lived in the late Qing dynasty and early Republic of China.
 He served in numerous high-ranking positions under the Qing government, including Viceroy of Sichuan, Viceroy of Huguang, and Viceroy of the Three Northeast Provinces.
 After the fall of the Qing dynasty, he became a historian and was the lead editor of the Draft History of Qing (Qing Shi Gao).

 Life

 Early career

 Zhao's ancestral roots were in Tieling, Fengtian Province (present-day Liaoning Province).
 His family was under the Plain Blue Banner of the Han Chinese Eight Banners.
 He sat for the provincial-level imperial examination in 1867 and obtained the position of a juren.
 In 1874, he sat for the palace-level examination and emerged as a jinshi, after which he was admitted to the Hanlin Academy as a bianxiu (編修; compiler and editor).

 The first position Zhao held was an assistant examiner for the provincial-level imperial examination in Hubei Province.
 Later, he was promoted to a Supervising Censor of the Ministry of Works.
 In 1893, he served as a prefect in Guizhou Province and was promoted to a daotai (道台; a type of military official).
 He was transferred to Guangdong Province later.
 He subsequently served as the anchashi (按察使; Provincial Judicial Commissioner) in Anhui and Shaanxi provinces, and later as the buzhengshi (布政使; Provincial Financial Commissioner) of Gansu, Shanxi and Xinjiang provinces.

 In November 1902, Zhao was appointed as the xunfu (Provincial Governor) of Shanxi Province.
 A year later, he was made acting xunfu of Hunan Province.
 In August 1904, he was recalled to the imperial capital, Beijing, to serve as acting Secretary of Revenue.
 One year later, he was sent to Fengtian Province to serve as "General of Shengjing" (盛京將軍).